Our PCC

 • Emma Watson

-Members of the ministry team and the churchwardens are all ex officio (unelected) members of PCC.
+Members of the ministry team and the Churchwardens are all ex officio (unelected) members of PCC.
 David Dimmick and John Reynolds are also Deanery Synod representatives elected by the Annual Parocial Church Meeting (APCM) and sit on the PCC in that capacity as well.

 How do you become a member of the PCC?

-Member are nominated and elected at the APCM when vacancies arise.
+Members are nominated and elected at the APCM when vacancies arise.
 If you are interested in serving, the PCC Secretary can advise on how many vacancies will arise in any particular year.

 How can they be contacted?